How to Propose a Double Major

-Given these challenges, students who would like to major in two subjects must obtain prior approval from both major advisers as well as their dean.
+If you would like to major in two subjects, it is best to plan ahead.
+You must obtain prior approval from both major advisers as well as your dean.
 Before you initiate the formal application process, you should meet with major advisers in each department to make sure you understand that department's major requirements, as well as its minor requirements.
 Discuss the possibility of double majoring.
 If the two majors are in related fields, find out what the department's policy is regarding double-counting courses towards both majors.
 The College ordinarily permits up to three such double-counted courses.

-If, after meeting with both major advisers, you're still confident that you want to major in both subjects, you should begin the actual application process.
+If, after meeting with both major advisers, you're confident that you want to major in both subjects, you should begin the application process.

 Note: If one of your proposed majors is at Haverford, you must follow both colleges' sets of procedures.